Myryos/p2_092022_Python/README.md

 ## Presentation

-This is my project #2 from my "Application Developer - Python" project at Openclassroom
+This is my project #2 from my "Application Developer - Python" project at Openclassrooms

 ## VENV
-In the repo use the following command :
+In the repo use the following command:

 ```
 python3 -m venv <name_of_your_venv>